UserBotv1-12/ini-beautifier/README.md

 ;
 ```
 # options today
 Today, the beautifier is very opinionated.
-You cannot set options to alter behavior.
+You *cannot* set options to alter behavior.
 Currently, it
+* uppercases the key (`KEY=value`)
+* lowercases the section name (`[section]`)
 * removes whitespace around the `=`
-* uppercases the key (`key=value`)
-* lowercases the section name (`[section]`)
 * removes all blank lines

 # future options
 Notice - these are features I want to implement but are not yet ready.

 ### Blank lines
 TODO: Some rudimentary programs do not allow blank lines.
 Every line must therefore be a section head, a property, or a comment.
 You can control this with `noblanks: true`.
-The default value is 'false'.
+The default value is 'true'.

 ### Comments
 TODO: In some implementations, a comment may begin anywhere on a line, including on the same line after properties or section declarations.
 In others, including the WinAPI function GetPrivateProfileString, comments must occur on lines by themselves.
 You may control this with `inlinecomments = true` - default is 'false' and will move them to a new line if present.